Composition over Inheritance [example in PHP]

 Let’s analyze the problem in a few examples

-Our client is the owner of a dealer in downtown, his main business is to sell cars and he does two types of deals,
+Our client is the owner of a dealer downtown, his main business is to sell cars and he does two types of deals,

 Either the cars are sold outright or he leases them to the customers.